-If read access to the files is all you need, you can install the Apple HFS+ drivers for Windows.
+If you only need read access, you can install the Apple HFS+ drivers for Windows.
 Be sure to remove Paragon or MacDrive before proceeding.

-Download your matching Windows driver package here, then follow these steps:
+Download the correct Windows driver package, then follow these steps:

 - Copy the ApplsHFS.sys and AppleMNT.sys files to C:\Windows\System32\drivers